beitz/bitburner/README.md

 Then we'll do work for that faction to gain reputation and buy their augmentations.
 We install the augmentations.
 rinse and repeat.

+# General Info

+Just some general information on the stuff I have here.
+I'll rewrite it at some point, but for now I'll just write down what I can before I forget.
+todo: rewrite all of this

+- we periodically scan the whole network and save the data in `data/servers_current.txt`.
+This is the file that all other scripts read to get info.
+- all tables are saved as 2d arrays as files somewhere as `*.txt` files, because Bitburner only allows us to work with txt and js files.
+- all tables have `|` as their delimiter and start new lines with `\n`.
+- all tables have a header row, so we usually start indexing at 1 instead of 0.
+This way we can simply find the index of the header instead of working with a column number.